EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

 The elapsed time that is printed out when the calculation is run represents how long the script/program took to run.
 It’s important to bear in mind that, as with the matrix multiplication exercise, not everything will be parallelised.
 Creating the data table is done in serial so does not benefit from the addition of more threads.

 ## Loop and function parallelism
 R provides a number of different functions to run loops or functions in parallel.
-One of the commonest functions is to use are the `{X}apply` functions:
+One of the most common functions is to use are the `{X}apply` functions:

 - `apply` Apply a function over a matrix or data frame

 - `lapply` Apply a function over a list, vector, or data frame

 - `sapply` Same as `lapply` but returns a vector

 - `vapply` Same as `sapply` but with a specified return type that improves safety and can improve speed

 For example: